Green Line (SacRT): Line description

 The Green Line begins at its current northern terminus at the 7th and Richards / Township 9 station in the River District.
 From there it initially travels south on 7th Street on a single-track.
 Reaching downtown, the Green Line goes to two tracks at G Street as one-way tracks for 7th and 8th Streets where it joins the Blue and Gold Lines.
 It then turns westward on O Street, southward on 12th, then eastward in an alley paralleling Q and R Streets, before reaching its southern terminus at 13th Street station.

 Station listing

 The following table lists the current stations of the Green Line, from north to south.

-Future extension
+Future expansion

+Proposed airport link

 The Green Line to Sacramento International Airport (SMF) light rail future extension Project will extend service 13 mi to Sacramento International Airport.
-The agency is currently completing environmental documents for the project.
-This project is planned to start construction by 2022.
 As of May 2019, future new Green Line stations, South to Northwest from the existing 7th & Richards/Township 9 Station, are: